cilginc/cilginc.github.io/_posts/2025-07-10-TryHackMe-WhyHackMe.md

 ===============================================================
 ```

-And I found register.php so lets register a account first and try to log in.
+Jackpot!
+Gobuster found `/register.php`.
+If we can't log in, we'll just make our own account!

 ![Desktop View](/assets/img/2025-07-10-TryHackMe-WhyHackMe/photo3.webp){: width="972" height="589" }

-I logged in but thats it i think.

-It says that now we can comment on posts.

-Maybe we can try to exploit that.

-Firstly lets log in Anonymous on ftp.
+After registering and logging in, we're told we can now comment on posts.
+This is a classic place to hunt for Cross-Site Scripting (XSS) vulnerabilities.

+### Step 2: Initial Foothold - XSS for the Win!

+Before we go down the XSS rabbit hole, let's circle back to that anonymous FTP server.
+What was in that `update.txt` file?

 ```bash
 root@e3769c930fc5:/data# ftp 10.10.157.184 21